TheodorB/Hydrus1D/README.md

 ### Example1:
 import pandas as pd

-import get_hydrus as gh # MY HYDRUS IMPORT FUNCTIONS
+import get_hydrus as gh # this is the script with the Class that runs hydrus

-import hydrus_in_out_functions as hh # MY HYDRUS CHANGE DATA FUNCTIONS
+import hydrus_in_out_functions as hh # hydrus change-model input and configurations functions

 calc_path = '/home/theodor/Documents/hyd_calc01' # path to calc.exe file
 run_path = '/home/theodor/Documents/hydrus/WRF_RAIN01' # path to hydrus project folder